 Aircastle Limited acquires, leases and sells commercial jet aircraft to airlines throughout the world.
-As of June 30, 2016, we owned and managed on behalf of our joint venture 179 aircraft leased to 63 lessees located in 35 countries.
+As of September 30, 2016, we owned and managed on behalf of our joint ventures 186 aircraft leased to 65 lessees located in 35 countries.

 · Pursuing a disciplined and differentiated investment strategy.
 In our view, aircraft values change in different ways over time.
 As a consequence, we carefully evaluate investments across different aircraft models, ages, lessees and acquisition sources and re-evaluate these choices periodically as market conditions and relative investment values change.
 We believe the financing flexibility offered through unsecured debt and our team’s experience with a wide range of asset types enables our value oriented strategy and provides us with a competitive advantage for many investment opportunities.
 We view orders from equipment manufacturers to be part of our investment opportunity set but choose to limit long term capital commitments unless we believe there is an adequate return premium to compensate for risks and opportunity costs.